Alternative Winter Break

 - Minimum of 2.5 GPA

-- Students must be in good standing with the university (judicial, health.)
+- Students must be in good conduct standing with the University

-Students will pay a portion of the total cost of the trip, which includes transportation, meals, and accommodations.
-Total cost of the program are partially subsidized by the Center for Community Engagement and the Institute for East Asian Studies.
-The trip payment will consist of a deposit due upon acceptance to the program, and a final payment before the start of the trip, both of which will be billed through Suffolk University’s Student Accounts.
+You will pay a portion of the total cost of the trip, which includes transportation, meals, and housing.
+Total costs of the program are partially subsidized by the Center for Community Engagement.
+The trip payment will consist of a $750 deposit due upon acceptance to the program, and a final payment before the start of the trip, both of which will be billed through Suffolk University’s student accounts.